chaimleib/resume/skills.md

   and maintained several microservices as part of that project, which handled translations, the CMS, content updates, IP address to geographical location conversion, and automatic updates for app download links.

+* Testing - I created very extensive tests for Evernote to ensure that there is no service disruption for evernote.com.
+I codified the pre-deploy checklist and toolchain, including a check on every page to make sure the templates are completely filled  from our actual JSON data, and nothing causes a server-side error.
+For each merge request, every module in the server had unit tests, mostly written by me on the evernote.com project, to check all the link transformation functions, caching data structures, glob expression parsers, and all the other component parts.
+I made an effort to keep functions small and simple for testing purposes so that mocking was rarely required, but when it was required, I took advantage of interfaces and zero values to ensure good code coverage and separation of concerns.
+Java code was of course heavily tested as well, both end-to-end using Selenium, and with unit tests and mocks.
+All code was run through the appropriate linter for Go, C#, Java, JavaScript, TypeScript, bash shell, and SCSS.
+We were using Jenkins to run these tests, which the Engineering Services team taught me to configure.
+My tests were so thorough that even though I always gave the QA team a list of pages changed, in the last three years it became very rare that they found something that my tests didn't already tell us about.

+  At Coupa Software, we were also very heavy on Test-Driven Development in Javascript and Ruby, and we used Cucumber and Turnip for the purpose.
+I was even doing TDD at UC Berkeley, although typically the professors provided the tests.
+For grading of course they  took our assignments and ran them against their own, more extensive tests.

+  In my personal projects, I have used Travis CI, Circle CI, and GitHub Actions together with Dockerfiles to run continuous integration tests.

+* Logging - Logs are supposed to be aids to debugging.
+Extra noise is a distraction, so I strive to minimize that, but when there is a problem, I make an effort to provide stack traces with files, function signatures, important argument values and line numbers.
+This makes debugging much faster and more pleasant, and I created an errors package in Go for the purpose.
+  When running locally, an error would print an indented chain of errors that told me exactly why the program failed; when in production, each error would be emitted in JSON format together with a trace ID, so that related log lines could be linked with the request that triggered the error.
+This was critical because the server was multithreaded and log lines could be interleaved with entries from concurrent request handlers in flight.
+Every month, we would archive logs in BigQuery, and clear out old logs when our budget no longer allowed us to keep them in storage.
+Most of our questions could be answered from the last two weeks of logs, and I would occasionally filter and plot histograms of log entries using shell scripts and GNUplot.

+* Monitoring - At Evernote, I configured and maintained many monitoring systems.
+I used Pingdom with synthetic requests to test for uptime, Datadog to graph and monitor 400s, 500s and response times, and PagerDuty to draw our attention whenever the server appeared down.
+This was rare, and usually caused by a service provider being down, like AWS, Cloudflare, or Google Cloud.
+Once, however, there was an issue with Google PubSub exceeding the quota of subscriptions to a channel, causing 500s as the server failed to boot.
+I resolved the immediate issue by deleting unused subscriptions by the hundreds, and writing a script to do this cleanup automatically on a regular basis.
+Eventually I removed the dependency on PubSub and used polling instead.

+* AI/Machine Learning - I have classroom experience with Prof. Andrew Ng writing machine learning models.
+I view AI/ML as a powerful, yet inexact tool that needs to be monitored.
+Irreversible action should not be taken on the basis of AI alone, and action should certainly not be taken automatically.
+I prefer that AI report to a human first, at least during a trial period, and that a developer remains in control.
+The dev may be able to make a code change to avoid the questionable situation altogether while simultaneously improving performance.
+That is usually preferable to having the AI continuously bleeding the budget, consuming compute cycles, and reacting to all the noise.

+  For those situations that AI/ML is required, there still remains an element of unpredictableness.
+The initial state of a Machine Learning model is a random seed, and the algorithms use inexact floating-point numbers, derived in part from that random seed.
+As such, for complex models, nobody completely understands why a model makes each and every one of its decisions, and its decisions are somewhat unpredictable and unrepeatable.
+Only code that humans can verify can provide a guarantee of repeatabily.
+Only with source code can you truly know that with the same input, you will get the same result.
+With ML, one of the inputs is randomness.

+  I do see a place for ML, however, especially in situations like reading addresses at the US Post Office.
+Even a human sorter makes mistakes, and if AI consistently makes mistakes at a smaller rate over an extended period of time, AI is worthwhile.
+This is especially so if the AI can send uncertain inputs for human evaluation, which the USPS ML model does.